-Please refer to our cookie list.
+Please refer to our cookie list in our preference centre.
 This list outlines the cookies used on the ncirl.ie domain and is regularly updated to reflect any changes.
 You may access the preference centre by scrolling to the bottom of this page.
 Once the preference centre is open, you can click on the category of cookie, "cookie details", and "view cookies".

 Enter ncirl.ie in the “search cookies” bar as appropriate and select those which you would like to delete.